FiveManager/NightwavePlazaPlugin/README.md

 2. Rename the `plugin_template.py` file to something unique
 3. Add your code to the plugin's python and html files.
 4. To use it, simply `git clone` the repo into the `/home/deck/homebrew/plugins` folder on your Steam Deck

-## License

-This Template Project is under The Unlicense.
-You may license your own plugin under whatever license you prefer.